santhoshmeda/iot-310/week1/lab1/lab1.md

 ## Read SenseHAT data (from Course 1)

 Let's find a file that grabs all the data we need from the SenseHAT and provides a JSON object we can use to send to a MQTT broker.
-Luckily, we built this file in Lab1 of Course 1!
+Luckily, we built something similar in Course 1!

-This file has been added for your convenience as `sense.py` within this directory.
+This file has been added for your convenience as `centralEdgeV1-DeviceTest.py` within this directory.

 ## Sending test data via MQTT client (from Course 2)

-Let's make sure we can walk before we run.
+Let's make sure we can crawl before we run.

-This file has been added for your convenience as `mqtt_publish.py` within this directory.
+This file has been added for your convenience as `centralEdgeV1-mqttTest.py` within this directory.

-## SenseHAT data over MQTT (from Course 1, Lab 9)
+## Setup a MQTT Client and send SenseHAT data

 Time to send some real data over the interwebs!

 Using the `centralEdgeV1-Client.py` file provided, modify the `hostname` variable to include your own.
 We will use a topic channel of **iot-310b** with a subtopic of your hostname.

-## Setup a MQTT Server for the RPi
+## Setup a MQTT Server for the RPi and Receive Other SenseHAT data

 Have the RPi listen to other RPi messages (we've done this before, but good practice).

 Using the `centralEdgeV1-Server.py` file provided, modify the `hostname` variable to include your own.
 We will use a topic channel of **iot-310b** with a subtopic of your hostname.

-## HACKER EDITION: Error Handling for MQTT Listener
+## HACKER EDITION: Error Handling for MQTT Server

 Currently, `centralEdgeV1-Server.py` will work fine for strings that contain JSON objects (as it will pase those JSON objects and turn it into a Python dictionary), however if a non-JSON compliant payload is sent it fails and exits.
 Update the code to support handling of general text (i.e. disregard non-JSON payloads).